 The mum shared that the crew had kicked her off for breastfeeding on flight.
 However, the airline maintains that she was kicked off for refusing to listen to the flight attendants.

-The beauty of breastfeeding is that it can be done anywhere and everywhere: in a park, on the bus or in a plane.
+The beauty of breastfeeding is that it can be done anywhere and everywhere: in a park, on the bus or in a plane, or even while exercising.
 However, we sometimes hear of unfortunate instances where nursing mums are judged or even told off for breastfeeding in public.
 Recently, we heard of a mum kicked out for breastfeeding on flight, showing that public attitudes to nursing in public are still quite negative.

 A mum traveling to New York with her two-year-old bub and her elderly parents was reportedly kicked out for breastfeeding on flight.
 The airline however, said that she wasn’t complying with the flight attendant’s instructions.